Do Extended Magazines Facilitate Mass Shootings?

 An extended magazine is essentially a metal sleeve that holds more bullets than a gun's normal capacity.

-"It allows someone to shoot more rounds before they're forced to reload the gun," says former ATF special agent David Chipman, who's now a senior policy adviser for the Giffords Law Center to Prevent Gun Violence.
+"It allows someone to shoot more rounds before they're forced to reload the gun," says former ATF special agent David Chipman, who is now a senior policy adviser for the Giffords Law Center to Prevent Gun Violence.

 The center is named for former congresswoman Gabby Giffords, who was nearly killed in 2011 by a gunman using a pistol equipped with a 33-round magazine.